k-spinks/MSCSFinal/README.md

 ![Wordle win](/img/WordleWin.png)

 ## Potential Optimizations
-One optimization would be a visual indication to the user that a word entered is not found in the dictionary.
-As is the invalid indicator is placed as a `console.log`.

-Another optimization is to implement a full game loop which would allow the user to replay instead of having to refresh to replay and generate a new word.
+Implement a full game loop that allows the user to replay instead of refreshing to replay and generate a new word.

 ## What I learned